tstromberg/sigstore-the-local-way/README.md

 ### 2.2: Installing Trillian

-Install Trillian, which is an append-only log for storing records:
+Install Trillian, which provides a tamper-proof append-only log based on [Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree) via a [gRPC](https://grpc.io/) API.
+The data will be stored in the MariaDB database we created.

 ```
 go install github.com/google/trillian/cmd/trillian_log_server@latest